 Adoption is usually associated with young children, but it is also possible for adults to be adopted.
 Often, this is to formalise an existing close relationship within the family.

 There are no adoption agencies involved in adult adoptions.
 An application is completed with supporting affidavits from the applicant and adult adoptee.
-See County Court Adoption and Parentage for more information.
+The County Court's page on Adoption and Parentage has more information .

 Relative living overseas